 The most honest guide to things to do in Skopje

 *Updated June 2019 for Macedonia’s new name: North Macedonia

-Not only was I given the chance to discover the things to do in Skopje Macedonia, that most visitors don’t see, but to also start to get under its fascinating cultural and political fabric.
+Not only was I given the chance to discover the things to do in Skopje, North Macedonia, that most visitors don’t see, but to also start to get under its fascinating cultural and political fabric.

 Everyone has a different view compared to the last – which makes for highly interesting listening.
 You can’t dodge it.
 And quite frankly why should you?
-If you want to hang out with the locals and know about Macedonian culture; politics is going to be a very big part of it.
-And oh my, it’s all happening in Macedonia right now, and has been for a long time.
+If you want to hang out with the locals and know about North Macedonian culture; politics is going to be a very big part of it.

 Macedonia is also getting extra ‘stick’ because the Greeks believe they are ‘stealing’ famous Greek figures and symbols and placing it in their country, particularly in the capital of Skopje.
 Never have I seen so much energy, passion, hate and love thrown into one single statue in the centre of Skopje: Alexander the Great (more on this in a minute).

 Out of pure chance (fate?), the taxi driver who drove me to the airport to fly to North Macedonia was Greek.
 With his country’s flag hanging and swaying underneath his rearview mirror, he looked into it and peered back at me.